kaycix/humboldtnativeplants/collections/_volunteer_opportunities/cnps.md

 <p>
     <ul>
         <li>
             Every Wednesday, Friday and Sunday from 10a - 1p.
+Come for an hour or more!
         </li>
         <li>
-            Come join us, everyone is welcome - whether you come weekly or occasionally.
-Every little bit helps!
+            Everyone is welcome - whether you come weekly or occasionally.
+Every little bit helps.
         </li>
     </ul>
 </p>